 The COVID-19 outbreak in the United States has caused significant business disruption.
-The extent of the impact of COVID-19 on the Company's future operational and financial performance will depend on certain developments, including the duration and spread of the outbreak, and impact on the Company's clinical trials, employees and vendors, all of which are uncertain and cannot be predicted.
-At this point, the extent to which COVID-19 may impact the Company's future financial condition or results of operations is uncertain.
-While there has not been a material impact on the Company's financial statements for the twelve months ended December 31, 2020, a prolonged outbreak could have a material adverse impact on financial results and business operations of the Company, including the timing and ability of the Company to complete certain clinical trials and other efforts required to advance the development of its drugs and raise additional capital.
+Thus far COVID-19 has not caused material disruptions to the Company's operational and financial performance.
+A prolonged outbreak could have a material adverse impact on financial results and business operations of the Company, including the timing and ability of the Company to complete certain clinical trials and other efforts required to advance the development of its drugs and raise additional capital.